simonrob/email-oauth2-proxy/README.md

 Any error messages you may encounter (for example, with your `pip` version and `cryptography`, or `pillow` and `imagingft` dependencies, or [macOS SSL failures](https://github.com/simonrob/email-oauth2-proxy/issues/14#issuecomment-1077379254)) normally give clear explanations of the issues and point to instructions for resolving these problems.
 Please [open an issue](https://github.com/simonrob/email-oauth2-proxy/issues) if you encounter any other problems here.

-When first launching on Linux you may encounter errors similar to `Namespace […] not available`, or issues with the task bar icon display.
+When first launching on Linux in GUI mode you may encounter errors similar to `Namespace […] not available`, issues with the task bar icon display, or no browser popup when attempting to authorise your accounts.
-This is caused by missing dependencies for [pystray](https://github.com/moses-palmer/pystray/) and [pywebview](https://github.com/r0x0r/pywebview/), which are used to display the menu bar icon and login windows.
+This is caused by missing dependencies for [pystray](https://github.com/moses-palmer/pystray/) and [pywebview](https://github.com/r0x0r/pywebview/), which are used to display the menu bar icon and authentication windows.
-See the [pywebview dependencies](https://pywebview.flowrl.com/guide/installation.html#dependencies) and [pystray FAQ](https://pystray.readthedocs.io/en/latest/faq.html) pages and [issue 1](https://github.com/simonrob/email-oauth2-proxy/issues/1#issuecomment-831746642) in this repository for a summary and suggestions about how to resolve this.
+See the [pywebview dependencies](https://pywebview.flowrl.com/guide/installation.html#dependencies) and [pystray FAQ](https://pystray.readthedocs.io/en/latest/faq.html) pages and [existing](https://github.com/simonrob/email-oauth2-proxy/issues/1#issuecomment-831746642) [closed issues](https://github.com/simonrob/email-oauth2-proxy/issues/136#issuecomment-1430417456) in this repository for a summary and suggestions about how to resolve this.

 A similar issue may occur on Windows with the [pythonnet](https://github.com/pythonnet/pythonnet) package, which is required by [pywebview](https://github.com/r0x0r/pywebview).
 If you are unable to resolve this by following the [pythonnet installation instructions](https://github.com/pythonnet/pythonnet/wiki/Installation), you may find that installing a [prebuilt wheel](https://www.lfd.uci.edu/~gohlke/pythonlibs/#pythonnet) helps fix the issue.